-Momentum Mortgages is a trading name of Embrace Financial Services which is an Appointed Representative of PRIMIS Mortgage Network registered in England Wales, company number 11806827.
+Momentum Mortgages is an Appointed Representative of PRIMIS Mortgage Network registered in England Wales, company number 11806827.

 PRIMIS Mortgage Network is a trading name of First Complete Limited which is authorised and regulated by the Financial Conduct Authority for mortgages, protection insurance and general insurance products.

 We will charge a fee of between £99.00 and £999.00.
 The amount we will charge is dependent on the amount of research and administration that is required.Please refer to the Terms of Business for further information.

 The guidance and/or advice contained within this website is subject to the UK regulatory regime and is therefore primarily targeted at consumers based in the UK.

 The Financial Conduct Authority does not regulate all Buy to Let mortgages